D-Link: Multiple Security Vulnerabilities Leading to RCE

 D-Link FTP Misconfiguration

-An authenticated user can to execute Linux operation system commands in the router via hidden functionality not available on the router’s web portal interface.
+An authenticated user can execute Linux commands on the router using a hidden interface:

 http://DeviceIP/cgi-bin/execute_cmd.cgi?timestamp=1589333279490&cmd=ls